-You love to garden, but at the present moment, you have the misfortune of living on the 24th floor of an apartment building in a noisy city.
+You love to garden, but at the current stage of your life, you have the misfortune of living on the 24th floor of an apartment building in a noisy city.
 Grrr!
 Or maybe you’re limited with an extremely tiny backyard that’s keeping you from the garden of your dreams?
 Container gardens: everything you need to know!
 With all the emphasis on higher density living, I thought I’d better update this post so those needing to live in something other than a home on a reasonable-sized property can still learn to garden.

-There might even be a few of you that have a big backyard but the inconvenience of living in an area where the soil conditions are just flat-out terrible for growing vegetables and flowers.
-Thankfully with all of these circumstances you still have the option of container gardens to help you get through these setbacks.
+There might even be a few of you who have a big backyard, but the inconvenience of living in an area where the soil conditions are just flat-out terrible for growing vegetables and flowers.
+Thankfully, even with all of these challenging circumstances you still have the option of container gardens to help you get through these setbacks.
 This is where I buy my seeds: SeedsNow

 Container Gardens: Everything You Need to Know

 Even if you happen to have a big yard and the right conditions, a container garden is still a great option to consider expanding your garden’s capacity.
 Container gardens are also great for those who are just starting out and want to see on a smaller scale how gardens work and what it takes to be successful.
 Here’s more on container gardens and everything you need to know.

 You’ll notice a big difference with how much less water you will use with a container garden versus an ordinary garden.
 That’s another way of keeping things green around your home.